farlies/rsked/README.md

 - Weekly program schedule defined in a simple JSON file
 - Play MP3, MP4, FLAC, or Ogg-Vorbis files, directories, or playlists
 - Play internet streams
-- Play FM broadcast stations
+- Play FM broadcast stations, including HD
 - Audio "message of the day" at scheduled times
 - Audio source failure detected, with reversion to defined backup sources
 - Runs on Raspberry Pi-3 or x86_64, no screen required